vault27/Foundation/ise.md

 - Work Centers -> Device Administration -> Policy Elements -> Results -> TACACS Profiles.
 - Any TACACS+ Shell Profile with "Shell" type should have "Idle Time" set to "10" minutes or less.

+### Web based authentication with redirection

+Portal types

+- admin portal
+- sponsor portal
+- guest portal

 ## RADIUS

 - RADIUS (Remote Authentication Dial-In User Service) is one of the fundamental AAA (Authentication, Authorization, Accounting) protocols in networking
 - UDP port 1812 - auth, 1813 - accounting, no retransmission state beyond NAS implementation
 - Radius does not provide the ability to control which commands can be executed - Only supports authorization after authentication is complete (not dynamic real-time policy during session)
 - Radius encrypts only password - No end-to-end encryption
-- Radius used PAP, CHAP, MS-CHAP
+- Radius uses PAP, CHAP, MS-CHAP, EAP methods for authentication
-- Radius carries authentication traffic
 - Radius combines auth and author in one reply in the form of AV pairs
-- Radius uses UDP ports: 1812 for auth and 1813 for accounting or
-- 1645 auth and 1646 accounting
+- 1645 auth and 1646 accounting - old style
 - Radius server cannot send requests to radius client, so RFC 3576 and RFC 5176 were created, so called Dyncamic Authorization Extensions or CoA - Change of Authorization
 - With these extensions we can disable port or disconnect user for example or request reauthentication
 - CoA - server initiated authorization update